debugevent90901/debugevent90901.github.io/_posts/2023-11-14-Efficient-Parallel-Oblivious-Sorting-for-Hardware-Enclaves.markdown

 This platform choice aligns well with our project's focus on parallelizing oblivious sorting within hardware enclaves, with Intel SGX being a prevalent and rational selection.

+### Milestone Progress
+We have successfully parallelized the oblivious shuffling algorithm in Intel SGX using OpenMP and SIMD.
+Specifically, we did the following:

+1. Configured OpenMP in the Makefile and set up the multi-threaded environment in the SGX config files.

+2. Changed the butterfly routing from recursion to iterative, which reduces the overhead of parallel execution.
+ALso, we combined multiple batches into one batch when there's enough memory to increase parallelism.

+3. Improved the parameter solver to ensure that there are enough parallel tasks on each butterfly network level (by reducing bucket size and balancing the mergesplit ways on each level.)

+4. Used #omp parallel for to parallelize the execution of the butterfly network.

+5. Used #omp parallel for to parallelize I/O with external memory.

+6. Developed a reader/writer pool manager to fetch input and combine the final output, reduces contention between the threads.

+7. Separate a central pseudo-random number generator (which uses AES counter mode) to multiple ones to reduce contention.

+8. Used C++ intrinsics to accelerate element-wise oblivious exchange using SIMD.
+Applied different instruction sets such as AVX512, AVX2, and SSE2 to make the code compatible on a wide range of processors.

+9. Set up unit tests on the algorithm outside the enclave for debugging and tuning.
+Installed Intel vtune software.

+The current speedup results are listed below

+#### Compare to previous goals
+We have completed most of the goals 1, 2, 3.

+For task 1, we still need to parallelize the non-oblivious external Mergesort, which comes after the data have been obliviously shuffled.
+This part occupies about 1/4 of the running time in the single threaded implementation.

+The task 2 is fully completed.
+We don't think we can utilize SIMD in other parts of the program.

+Task 3 is almost completed.
+We have been trying to utilizing the enclave memory to the maximum extent to increase parallelism and reduce I/O. Nevertheless, there still seems to be some fragmentation problem, which results in imperfect utilization.

+Task 4 was meant to be optional, and we haven't started yet.

 ### SCHEDULE